veevo/dev/content/pt/filmes/cartas-de-chico-xavier.md

 ---
-layout: default-md
-section: Filmes
 title: As Cartas Psicografadas de Chico Xavier
-subtitle: Terence Stamp, Ron Moody
+description: Thou shalt love thy neighbour as thyself On these two commandments hang all the Law the prophet Terence Stamp, Ron Moody
+date: 2020-01-01
 tags:
 - movie
 - spiritist-movie